This is the place for frequently asked questions on various topics.

 If the purpose of recognition is to acquire rights to work within a regulated profession in Iceland, the applicant must apply to the appropriate competent authority in the country.

-If you are in urgent financial need you can search for financial support from your municipality.
+If you need urgent financial assistance, you should contact your municipality to check what assistance they can offer.
 You might be eligible for financial support if you are not receiving unemployment benefits.
-In this case you need to contact your municipality directly.
+You can find out how to contact your municipality here.